Timothy O'Rourke

-Timothy O'Rourke was an American football player and coach.
+Timothy O'Rourke was an American college football player and coach.
+He was born on 04 Jan 1882 in Waterbury, Connecticut, son of Irish Immigrants Timothy O'Rourke and Ellen Allman.
 He served as the co-head football coach at Villanova College (now known as Villanova University) in 1902 with Richard Kelly, compiling a record of 4–3.
 He was captain of the 1902 Villanova Wildcats football team.